cshubhamrao/docker-hub-data/README.md

 Our goal is to provide different companies with a dynamic dataset through which meaningful inferences can be made.

-Under the mentorship of Nandhini from Docker, our aim is to gather data from Docker Hub and analyse the trends.
+Our aim is to gather data from Docker Hub and analyse the trends.
 Docker Hub is a cloud-based repository in which Docker users and partners create, test, store and distribute container images.

+This project was developed as part of coursework for [Data-X at Berkeley](https://data-x.blog).

 # Requirements
 We use Conda to manage the environment and packages.